 Take a look at every field you’re considering for your form and ask two questions:

 For instance, do you really need to ask for the person’s name when they subscribe to your list?
-(One surprising study found 95 percent of people respond negatively when a marketing email used their name.)
 If you do want their name, do “first name” and “last name” need to be separate fields?

 Do you need their phone number?
 Will asking for a phone number possibly be a turn off to some people because they think you might start calling or texting them?
 One study found that by making a phone number optional, it nearly doubled conversion rates, and cut fallout from 39 percent to four percent.
 If you want their phone number so you can segment by area code, could you just ask for their area code instead?